valen-tina/users_generator/README.md

 Script is using https://github.com/EthanRBrown/rrad address base.

-# To run container:
+## To run container:
-Run following command:
+Run the following command:
 `./run.sh`

 Script will ask for amount to generate and will create `randomAddresses.csv` file in same directory.